 Do I need any special riding qualifications to be a blood biker?

-We do require that ALL our volunteer riders have an advanced qualification such as Police Class One, IAM or RoSPA advanced test passes or Police Class 1 licence before joining our charity.
+We do require that ALL our volunteer riders have an advanced qualification such as IAM, RoSPA advanced test passes or Police Class 1 licence before joining our charity.

 How long will it take to get involved?

 That is down to you as your application can be completed via email so once we have it you will be able to start getting involved.

 We hold 3-4 Induction weekends a year where you will be invited to attend.

 The first day is the background of the charity, what is expected of you, operational procedures & effectiveness, GMP training for the handling of samples, understanding of legislation culminating in your GMP exam.

 The objective of day one is to understand the roles, responsibilities and expectations of the charity.

 The second day consists of fleet bike familiarisation of our BMW 1200 RTPs, check rides carried out by our IAM or RoSPA observers, buddy runs and familiarisation of your local hospitals